I’ve recently moved areas from East to West Germany, and amazed at how much more comfortable everyone here is with using English.

 - Presentation slides – You don’t want people distracted by errors on your slides as you speak.

-- Documentation – This should be clear, easy to follow, and contain no errors.
+- Documentation – This must be clear, easy to follow, and contain no errors, especially where safety is concerned!

 As a result, people will take your products and services more seriously, and will more likely consider purchasing from you.